 OK, let’s talk about some mounts.

 Another interesting location for your phone is the car air vent.
 The Arkon Magnetic Vent Mount is an excellent well made choice.
 The mount secures onto horizontal or vertical car air vents with added support leg for extra stability.
 The added support leg is unique to the Arkon mount.
 It enables additional stability over other vent mounts.
 The vent keeps your phone right around eye level and hidden from potential thieves.
 Check your vent to make sure it’s well made enough to hang a lightweight device.
-A recent innovation is mounts is the use of a small magnet coupled with a very think adhesive metal disk which sticks to the back of your phone.
 The great thing about magnetic mounts is the simple process for install and removal.
 It’s a simple matter of simply matching up where the metal strip is to the magnet.

 For motorcycle use, it’s important that you select a mount that has a well constructed cradle that is going to hold your phone tightly so that it stays secure in high vibration environments.
 Consider the RAM X-Grip IV Handlebar Mount.
 The RAM X-Grip line consists of well made cradles.
 These are heavy-duty mounts that are mostly constructed of metal.
 The mount has gone through some rigorous shake tests and holds up well on a motorcycle.
 We wrote about X-Grip holders extensively on this site and you can view that article here.
 These mounts feature the expandable X-Grip IV cradle which can open to 4.5 inches which is large enough for most cases or skins.
 We always recommend tethering your device for added security.